Zach-Shim/DSA/ADT's/Stack/notes/Stack ADT.md

 Running out of space when performing a push is an implementation limit and not an ADT error.
 ## **Implementation of Stacks**

-Since a stack is a list, any list implementation will do.
-Since ArrayList and LinkedList support stack operations they are usually the most reasonable choice.
+Since a stack is essentially a list with the constraint of pushing and popping from one side, any list implementation will do.
+Implementing Stacks with arrays or linked lists as the underlying data structure would allow us to implement stack operations.

-Because stack operations are **constant-time operations** using different implementations is unlikely to yield any discernable improvement except under very unique circumstances.
+Because stack operations are **constant-time operations**, using different implementations is unlikely to yield any discernable improvement except under very unique circumstances.
+However there are still differences between using arrays and linked lists, with each having its own tradeoff.

 ## **Linked List Implementation of Stacks**

 The first implementation of a stack uses a singly linked list.
 1. We perform a `push()` by inserting at the front of the list.
+Increment the size.
 2. We perform a `pop()` by deleting the element at the front of the list.
+Decrement the size.
 3. We perform a `peek()` operation by examining and returning the value at the front of the list.

 ## **Array Implementation of Stacks**

 An alternative implementation avoids links and is probably the more popular solution.